Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 {% endhighlight %}

 You will have to check inside the dist folder for a later version.
 If there is one then load that instead.

+## Writing some basic LESS

+This tutorial is about using, compiling and understanding the concept of LESS, not the syntax it's self.
+So I will show you some of the basics, but for the rest you will want to use [the documentationn](http://lesscss.org/).
+LESS allows you to do a lot the you wish you could have in CSS, these include variables, functions / mixins and selector nesting.
+Here are a few examples of using these.

+{% highlight scss %}
+// You can use this style of comment, no need for /* ... */
+// You can nest selectors like this

+div.content {
+	p {
+		a {
+			color: #FF0000;
+		}
+	}
+}

+// Which would compile to: div.content p a { color: #FF0000 }
+// You can mix and match with normal CSS, you don't /need/ to nest selectors
+// For example

+div.content p {
+	a {
+		color: #FF0000
+	}
+}

+// You can also use variables!
+// Like this:

+@color-red: #FF0000;

+div.content p a {
+	color: @color-red;
+}
+{% endhighlight %}